-What to Look for in a Balance Transfer Credit Card
+How to Pick a Balance Transfer Credit Card

 The two most important factors in a promotional balance transfer credit card offer are the length of the promotional financing, and any balance transfer fee.
 By law, these promotional financing offers must last at least six months, but the best offers currently last as long as 21 months.
 You can receive interest-free financing on your balance during this period, and the standard interest rate will only apply to the remaining balance after the promotional rate expires.

 The next most important factor is the balance transfer fee.
 Nearly all credit cards with 0% APR promotional financing offers impose a 3% fee on the amount transferred, but there are currently a few exceptions, so it’s a good idea to read the fine print on any cards you’re considering.

 Other factors to consider include the standard interest rate, which will ultimately apply to any remaining balance you haven’t paid during the promotional period, in addition to any new purchases.
 Many credit cards offer a range of standard interest rates, with the rate you receive being based on your creditworthiness at the time you applied.
 (You can check your credit scores, updated every 14 days, for free on Credit.com to see where you stand.)

 You can also consider any rewards that the credit card offers, but just keep in mind that rewards credit cards will invariably have higher standard interest rates than similar cards that don’t offer rewards.
 Plus, it’s best to avoid rewards credit cards with balance-transfer offers if you think the ability to earn points, miles or cash back will ultimately cause you to overspend.